Start of Main Content

 Top 25 New York hospitals by net patient revenue

 New York is the 4th most populous state in the nation with nearly 20 million people residing there.
 It’s also home to New York City, a city that nearly nine million people call home.
+With such a large and concentrated population, understanding which hospitals drive the most patient revenue provides context on how care is delivered across the state.

 How many hospitals are in New York?